z0dd42d1/MazeLib/MazeLib/README.md

 This lib intends to provide easy methods to generate 2D mazes.
 It will be further expanded in the future.

-**The libary and its interfaces are not stable at the moment (alpha version).**
+**The library and its interfaces are not stable at the moment (alpha version).**

 ## How to use this libary

-Create a maze object with the builder pattern (Parameters all pre definded):
+Create a maze object with the builder pattern (Parameters all predefined):
 ```
     MazeBuilder mazeBuilder = new MazeBuilder();
     var maze = mazeBuilder